vippsas/vipps-login-api/vipps-login-api-faq.md

 Have you set up a redirect URI for Vipps Login in the environment in question?

-## Why do I get “Error: Could not get Vipps login token” in Vipps?
+## Why do I get “Error: Could not get Vipps Login token” in Vipps?

 You can get this error if you have both the Vipps test app and production app on the same phone.